318 – 12th Avenue,

 Nearly time to go to church, and have heaps of work, so will stop now with heaps of love.

-Ivy Perla Caughey was born in February 1888 in Beaver Falls, Pennsylvania, to Clark and Mary (Bogg) Caughey.
+- Ivy Perla Caughey was born in February 1888 in Beaver Falls, Pennsylvania, to Clark and Mary (Bogg) Caughey.
 Clark was a farmer and blacksmith.
 Perla had an older brother, Oran Clark Caughey, born in 1884.
 Vessie O. Caughey, the youngest sibling, was born 10 April 1891.
-Perla became a stenographer and worked most of her life for the railroad company.
+Perla became a stenographer and I think worked most of her life for the railroad company.
+Perla never married.
 Vessie became a schoolteacher.
-Perla never married.
 Vessie married Ansel Connell when she was around 40 years old.
 Their brother Oran married a woman named Jean and had four children; one died young.
-Vessie died in 1963, but I have not found Perla in any records after 1930.
+Vessie died in 1963, but I have not found Perla in any records after 1940.

 - Teddy Roosevelt’s way of pronouncing Dee-lighted had caught on all over the country.